 If no court order is obtained for custody arrangements then this means both parents automatically have joint physical custody.
 Most of the time if the parents cannot agree on custody arrangements they are ordered mediation by the judge and they have an unbiased party to sit with them and try to help them come to an agreement on their own.
 If that doesn’t work out then you go before a judge and the judge will decide based on what’s in the best interest for the child.

-There are many factors that the judge will consider when making this decision.
+When Determining who gets Custody in Nevada, there are many factors that the judge will consider when making this decision.
 Some of the factors are:

 - The child’s relationship with each parent